RichardKnight88/american-were-bee-game/README.md

 The project brief was to create a game that used a grid as the environment for gameplay.

-Of the example games suggested to create, space invaders, tetris, pacman and frogger intrigued me most.
+Of the example games suggested to create, Space invaders, Tetris, Pacman and Frogger intrigued me most.

 I wondered if I could combine concepts from all of these into one game.
 Obstacle avoidance, 'gravity', projectiles, point scoring.